engineering87/SharpConnector/README.md

 other connectors and operations are under development.

 ### How to use it
-To use SharpConnector simply configure the *connectionstring* to the desired connector, here is the example for Redis:
+To use SharpConnector simply configure the *connectionString* to the desired connector.
+Add the *ConnectorConfig* node configuration within the *appsettings.json* file, here is the example for Redis connector:

 ```json
 {